CiscoDevNet/SIMS/README.md

 * `docker build . && docker run` to build docker image and run it
 * `docker-compose up --build` to use it as a swarm service just run
 ### Use on ISE
+1. Enable ERS for read/write on ISE
+2. Create ERS sponsor user for ISE
+3. Enable ERS access for sponsor group
+4. Get the portal ID
+5. Create location in the same timezone where your app running (no need in case you on PST)
+6. Add the login button to ISE Guest Portal `<button onclick="window.location.href='http://localhost:3001/auth/github'+window.location.search+'&iseAddress='+window.location.host+'&token='+document.getElementsByName('token')[0].value">Login with Github</button>`
 ### Test the flow
+1. Go to the ISE Guest Portal page
+2. Click on portal test URL
+3. Go to the test portal and click the button you add
+4. Login with your social identity credentials
+5. Go to managed accounts page and see the created user
 ### Add custom fields
 ### Add/Remove Login Strategies
 ### Troubleshooting
 Location isn't fit
 Custom field does not created
+Passwords not match